planqtn/planqtn/ui/README.md

 - derivation rules applied in bulk (similar to how zxlive does it)
 -

+## AI assistance
+- how can we have a gen-AI based assistant here?

 ## qLego Qonstruct: A graphical language

 A visual language to create parameterized tensornetworks.